alou-S/omen-fan/docs/probes.md

 ## Power Related
 ```
 0x95*    Performance        Technically Performance Mode.
 Set to 0x31 to mitigate some
                             weird perfomance issues and throttling.
+0x01 for Victus Laptops.

                             Found to be tweaked via Omen Gaming Hub when changing performance modes.
                             Ranging from 0x10 to 0x50 in Balanced mode and